#ArtUnlocks – Scotland’s art is here for you!

 Edinburgh based Arusha Gallery are very happy to be back open again presenting works from the International artists they represent.

-The Modern Institute open Buttercup, Jim Lambie’s sixth solo exhibition at the Aird’s Lane gallery in person and online.
+The Modern Institute opened Buttercup, Jim Lambie’s sixth solo exhibition at the Aird’s Lane gallery in person and online.
+Until 26th May

 GoMA (Gallery of Modern Art) is reopening to welcome visitors with pre-booked tickets.